While it’s not close to being the most popular urban destination in Europe there are a ton of things to do in Bucharest.

 There are dozens, if not hundreds, of terase (outdoor eating/drinking spaces) in Bucharest.
 Some of them are out in the open, some are tucked away behind buildings and down narrow alleys, and a few are completely hidden, known only to locals and the most curious of visitors.
-They all have one thing in common though, they’ll transport you to a more quiet, more peaceful Bucharest.
+They all have one thing in common though, they’ll transport you to a quieter, more peaceful Bucharest.

 In the spring, summer, and fall the terase are a great place to start your day with a morning coffee, enjoy lunch or dinner, sip on wine, beer, or a refreshing cocktail, catch up with a friend, read a book, or even work on your laptop.
-Most of the terase are also open late which makes them a great spots to spend a long night socializing.
+Most of the terase are also open late which makes them great spots to spend a long night socializing.

 The majority of Romanians are very friendly, and gardens like the ones we list below are great places to meet locals.
-What’s more, many people in Romanian are bilingual.
+What’s more, many people in Romania are bilingual.
 A large percentage of Romanians below 40 can speak at least passable English, at best their English is better than yours.
 Likewise, a great deal of the folks over 40 speak a bit of French or Spanish.
 So, don’t be afraid to strike up a conversation.

 In the winter these courtyard gardens aren’t very practical, but thankfully most of them are attached to beautiful old buildings and have indoor dining options.

 Here are five of our favorite gardens.
 Exploring these gardens was certainly one of our favorite things to do in Bucharest.
 We frequented them often during our stay, and recommend each highly for their unique style and setting.